ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 There are a few components to your grade in the course:

-- Programming assignments (40%)
+- Programming assignments: 40%
-- Stepik Exercises (i.e. Review Quizzes/RQs): 20% (10 RQs)
+- Stepik Exercises (i.e. Review Quizzes/RQs): 20%
 - Lab Assignments: 10%
-- 30% Exams
+- Exams: 30%
-  - 10% Midterm Exam
+  - Midterm Exam: 10%
-  - 20% Final Exam
+  - Final Exam: 20%
 - Extra Credit: 10% Lecture/Discussion Participation

 Letter grades will be assigned based on the following grading scale: